roku674/roku674/README.md

    </ul>
 </p>
 <p>
    I'm presently working on Ad Astra; I'm also a gamer and mine cryptocurrency.
+If you want to join the discord to keep up to date on development feel free to <a href="https://discord.gg/dT8nRduVwN">Join Perilous Games Discord</a>
 </p>
 <p>
    👯 If you're looking to collaborate on anything just hit me up.
 I'm mostly working on Ad Astra Imperium I'm also looking for help with